 Source: FT Interactive Data

-FT Interactive Data Europe, part of Interactive Data (NYSE: IDC) and a leading supplier of financial information and analytical software to global markets, today announced the general availability of its Fair Value Information Service to European domiciled funds.
+FT Interactive Data, an Interactive Data (NYSE: IDC) business and a leading supplier of financial information to global markets, today announced that it will provide clients with seamless access to independent valuations of syndicated bank loans.